mom soothing baby

 Feeding Positions and Burping:

 Proper feeding positions play a vital role in minimizing gas-related discomfort.
 When breastfeeding, ensure a correct latch to avoid excess air intake.
 Look at the positioning of your breastfeeding support pillow.
 We want it under the breast to keep that little one directly on the breast.
-For bottle-feeding, consider the types of nipples.
+For bottle feeding, consider the types of nipples.
 Look for ones that are “old-fashioned” shapes.
 Feed sitting upright.
 Burp when they slow down or stop feeding.
 Try different positions and remember initial latching is when they swallow the most air, so shoot for burping around ⅓ to ½ way through the feeds and at the end.

 Pacifiers: